kritgarg/Artville/README.md

-# end-term-project
+# End-Term-Project

-# hello this is our END term s&w project , this project is on digital art gallery theme.
+# Hello this is our END term S&W project , this project is on digital art gallery theme majourly made from Bootstrap 5.

-# this project is made by :
+# This project is made by :

 # Krit Garg
 # Harsh Hirawat